ansible-collections/pureport/examples/azure_express_route/README.md

 ## Creating an Azure Express Route Connection
 This example creates:
 - a Azure Express Route Circuit,
+- a Azure Route Filter (for Microsoft Peering)
 - a Pureport Network, &
-- a Pureport Google Cloud Interconnect Connection
+- a Pureport Azure Express Route Connection

 ### Running the Example
 Add a `group_vars/all.yml` file with the following contents, filling in the parameters where required: